softkave/fimidara-server-node/notes/usage-records-and-billing.md

 };

-// unfulfilled usage record, since we'll only have unfulfilled records for requests as it gates other record types const requestRecordUnfulfilled: IUsageRecord = {
+// unfulfilled usage record, since we'll only have unfulfilled records for requests as it gates other record types const requestRecordUnfulfilled: UsageRecord = {
   resourceId: 'record-id',
   createdAt: new Date(),
   createdBy: {